Long COVID (after 12 weeks) - Post COVID 19 Syndrome

-The Community Long COVID SPA run by Sirona is a therapy service for patients with symptoms of Long Covid that persist for 12 weeks or more following infection, which are significantly impacting their ability to function in day to day life and who have not responded to initial self-care measures (see above).
+The Community Long COVID SPA run by Sirona is a therapy service for patients with symptoms of Long Covid that persist for 12 weeks or more following infection, which are significantly impacting on their ability to function in day to day life and who have not responded to initial self-care measures such as those suggested on the Your Covid Recovery website (see above).

 Patients with specific physical symptoms should be investigated appropriately in primary care and referred to secondary care clinics if required.